-The server may provide information indicating a specific type of call within an incoming call.
-The phone can use this information to choose a ring tone according to the call type from the "Distinctive ringer table".
+The HFA server may provide information indicating a specific type of call within an incoming call.
+The phone can use this information to choose a ring tone according to the call type.
+A list of different ring types is maintained in the phone.